Medically reviewed by Drugs.com. Last updated on Jul 27, 2020.

 Neuromuscular & skeletal: Muscle spasm, systemic lupus erythematosus

 <1%, postmarketing, and/or case reports: Aplastic anemia (Roberts 2008), pancytopenia (Roberts 2008), sideroblastic anemia (reversible; Roberts 2008)

 Concerns related to adverse effects:

-• Anemia: May cause iron-deficiency anemia; monitor closely.
+• Anemia: May cause iron-deficiency anemia; monitor closely, especially women.

-• Copper deficiency: Induced by treatment; may lead to hepatic iron overload and/or sideroblastic anemia; reassess dose.
+• Copper deficiency: Induced by treatment; may lead to hepatic iron overload and/or sideroblastic anemia; reassess dose (Roberts 2008).

-• Neurologic worsening: May occur with treatment initiation; less common than with penicillamine.
+• Neurologic worsening: May occur with treatment initiation; less common than with penicillamine (Roberts 2008).

 • Hypersensitivity: Not reported with use; however, industrial workers exposed to trientine for prolonged periods have reported asthma, bronchitis, and dermatitis.

-Periodic 24-hour urinary copper assessment (every 6-12 months); serum non-ceruloplasmin bound copper; LFTs; CBC; INR; urinalysis (Roberts 2008); fever and skin changes during the first month of therapy
+Periodic 24-hour urinary copper assessment (every 6 to 12 months); serum non-ceruloplasmin bound copper; LFTs; CBC; INR; urinalysis (Roberts 2008); fever and skin changes during the first month of therapy

-Teratogenic effects were observed in animal reproduction studies; fetal resorptions and abnormalities increased with decreased levels of fetal copper.
-Treatment of Wilson’s disease should be maintained during pregnancy; dose reduction (25% to 50% of prepregnancy dose) should be considered (Roberts, 2008).
+Treatment of Wilson disease should be maintained during pregnancy; dose reduction (25% to 50% of prepregnancy dose) should be considered (Roberts 2008).

 More about trientine